IT Maintenance Schedules That Actually Work

 Use a professional services automation tool or a shared calendar system that gives both you and your client visibility into what maintenance has been done and what is upcoming.
 Without a shared view, it is easy for maintenance to slip without either party noticing until something breaks.

 Do not rely on memory or informal communication to manage maintenance across multiple clients.
 The moment you have more than two clients with overlapping maintenance schedules, you need a system.
 A shared calendar with recurring events, a shared task board, or a professional services automation tool are all valid approaches; the specific tool matters less than having one and using it consistently.
+If you are hiring an IT contractor to manage your maintenance, ask them about their documented processes and how they track maintenance completion across their client base.

 Building the Schedule From Scratch